Internships & Supervision

 Participation is flexible and varies by organization, capacity, and role.

-Clinical supervision is required for many behavioral health roles and licenses.
+Clinical supervision is required for many behavioral health roles, certifications and licenses.
 It helps ensure safe, ethical, and effective practice while supporting professional growth.

 In the Columbia Gorge, supervision may include: